We will be closed from now through the

 sweet, and juicy, very dense.
 Very productive and the apples can

 indeed get huge.
 Tested good for Southern California.
+Note;

-Kerr Crab A flowering crabapple that produces excellent fruit for
+Out of Stock A flowering crabapple that produces excellent fruit for

 fresh-eating.
 As it typical with crabapples, the tree puts on a huge